 Continuous professional development is one of the coping mechanisms of teachers in solving problems and challenges in handling and assessing learners with special educational needs.
 Professional development is important because education is a constantly changing and evolving field.
 This means that teachers must learn throughout their lives to teach new groups of students (Teacher Org., 2019).
-As mentioned also by the participant that every year they have Ansona C. Arboiz, et. al. 3532 a new different learner with special educational needs.
+As mentioned also by the participant that every year they have a new different learner with special educational needs.